snygt2007/Gita_Insight_Project2019/README.md

 ## Prerequisites

 - The packages used to build the code is provided in Requirements.txt
-- Please download model from https://tinyurl.com/y2ke7stl in a models folder
+- Please download model from https://tinyurl.com/y2ke7stl in backend/models folder
-- Please obtain permission from "Tüzkö A., Herrmann C., Manger D., Beyerer J.: “Open Set Logo Detection and Retrieval“, Proceedings of the 13th International Joint Conference on Computer Vision, Imaging and Computer Graphics Theory and Applications: VISAPP, 2018." to download the raw images.
+- Please obtain permission from "Tüzkö A., Herrmann C., Manger D., Beyerer J.: “Open Set Logo Detection and Retrieval“, Proceedings of the 13th International Joint Conference on Computer Vision, Imaging and Computer Graphics Theory and Applications: VISAPP, 2018." to download the raw images and perform automated processing and training.
+Alternatively, you can execute the inference portions.

 #### Installation
 To install the package above, please run: